An0lys/EtatCivil/README.md

 Currently, this part of the pipeline is not fully implemented due to the difficulty in finding pre-trained OCR models specifically designed for French manuscripts.
 Most available OCR models are trained on modern printed text or non-French languages, making them unsuitable for accurately recognizing historical French handwriting.

+To address the challenges of transcribing historical French manuscripts, we experimented with various existing OCR models to evaluate their suitability for this task.
+Initially, we tested Tesseract, a widely used open-source OCR tool.
+While it performed adequately on modern printed text, it struggled with the unique handwriting styles and faded text often found in archival documents.
+We then explored cloud-based solutions such as Google Vision OCR and AWS Textract.
+These tools demonstrated strong performance on structured and modern documents but failed to handle the irregularities and complexities of historical French handwriting.

+Next, we tried EasyOCR, a lightweight OCR library, which showed some promise for certain handwriting styles but lacked robustness for the diverse dataset.
+Kraken OCR, designed specifically for historical documents, provided better results compared to other models.
+However, it still required significant fine-tuning and training on a custom dataset to achieve acceptable accuracy for our use case.

-To address this challenge, we plan to manually train an OCR model using a dataset of annotated French manuscripts.
-This involves collecting a sufficient number of labeled samples, preprocessing the data, and training the model using frameworks such as Tesseract or PyTorch-based OCR libraries.
-The manual training process will ensure that the model is tailored to the unique characteristics of historical French handwriting, improving its accuracy and reliability.
+Despite these efforts, none of the existing models met the accuracy requirements for historical French manuscripts.
+As a result, we plan to manually train a custom OCR model tailored to this dataset.
+This involves collecting a sufficient number of labeled samples, preprocessing the data, and training the model using frameworks such as Tesseract's training tools or PyTorch-based OCR libraries.
+This custom approach will ensure the model is optimized for the unique characteristics of historical French handwriting, significantly improving its reliability and accuracy.

-Until the model is trained, the OCR module remains incomplete, and manual transcription may be required for certain datasets.
+Until the custom model is ready, manual transcription remains a fallback option for datasets with highly degraded or complex handwriting.

 ## Conclusion